Devers hits solo shot, drives in 4; Red Sox beat Jays 5-4

 Teoscar Hernández hit two solo homers over the Green Monster and Lourdes Gurriel Jr. had one for the Blue Jays, who have lost seven of 10.

-Rodríguez (11-4) held the Blue Jays to two runs on three hits, striking out four and walking three.
-It’s the seventh time in 10 starts he’s allowed two or fewer runs — and the fourth straight.
+Rodríguez (11-4) held the Blue Jays to two runs on three hits, striking out four and walking three over 6 1/3 innings.
+It’s the seventh time in 10 starts he’s allowed two or fewer runs – and the fourth straight.

+“For me, I just try to go out there and get innings,” Rodríguez said.
+“I try to get as deep as I can in the game.”

 Once dominant, right-hander Sanchez (3-14) had his miserable season continue.
 He gave up four runs and eight hits in five innings and his ERA rose to 6.26; while he remained winless in his last 15 starts.